pjotrp/once-only/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/once-only.png)](http://travis-ci.org/pjotrp/once-only)

+Relax with PBS!

 Once-only makes a shell script run only once if the inputs don't change (in a functional style!).
 This is very useful when running a range of jobs on a compute cluster or GRID.
 It may even be useful in the context of webservices.
 Once-only makes me much more relaxed running large jobs on compute clusters!
-If I make a mistake I don't need to rerun everything again!
+If I make a mistake I don't need to rerun everything again.

 Instead of running a tool or script directly, such as